kim-sunghoon/spooNN/mnist-cnn/README.md

 2. This will take a while (around 30 minutes).
 After it is finished, find the generated bitstream in `/path/to/spooNN/mnist-cnn/output/pynq-vivado/pynq-vivado.runs/impl_1/procsys_wrapper.bit`

 Besides the bitstream, you also need a `.hwh` file that describes the overlay.

 3. You can find hw_handoff file at `$Path_To_Your_RTL_Project/$Project_Name/$Project_Name.srcs/sources_1/bd/design_1/hw_handoff`

 i.e. `/path/to/spooNN/mnist-cnn/output/pynq-vivado.srcs/sources_1/bd/procsys/hw_handoff/procsys.hwh`

---.
-You can generate that by opening the pynq-vivado project with Vivado.
+--. deprecated: You can generate that by opening the pynq-vivado project with Vivado.
 Open the block design procsys.
 Then do `File->Export->Export Block Design`.
-This is the same file that is readily available at `./scripts/procsys.tcl` --> deprecated
+This is the same file that is readily available at `./scripts/procsys.tcl` -->

 ## 4. Deployment on the PYNQ